FOREX-Dollar edges up ahead of data, yen falters on corporate tax cut report

 By Hideyuki Sano

-TOKYO, Aug 13 The dollar retook some lost ground on Tuesday as investors covered short positions in anticipation of potentially strong retail sales data, while the yen sagged on a media report Japanese Prime Minister Shinzo Abe is considering a corporate tax cut.
+TOKYO, Aug 13 The dollar enjoyed a tentative recovery on Tuesday while the yen sagged on a media report Japanese Prime Minister Shinzo Abe is considering a corporate tax cut.

-The dollar rose 0.3 percent to fetch 97.23 yen, extending its rebound from a seven-week low of 95.81 touched last Thursday.
+The dollar rose 0.3 percent in early trade to fetch 97.23 yen, extending its rebound from a seven-week low of 95.81 last Thursday.

+The dollar gained overnight on rising expectations that strong U.S. data will prompt the Federal Reserve to act sooner rather than later to trim its monthly purchase of about $85 billion in bonds.
+The next test of this view will be Tuesday's retail sales reading, which most expect to be strong.

-The catalyst for the early move in Asia was centered on a report by Japanese business daily Nikkei that Abe is considering a corporate tax cut as a way to offset the potential economic drag of a planned two-stage hike in the sales tax.
+The catalyst for the early move on Tuesday was centered on a report by Japanese business daily Nikkei that Abe is considering a corporate tax cut as a way to offset the potential economic drag of a planned two-stage hike in the sales tax.

 Investors who have been betting on Abe's success to pull Japan out of perennial deflation have long been hoping for more steps to boost the economy on top of the government's aggressive fiscal and monetary expansionary policies.